stellar-deprecated/docs/guides/exchange.md

         amount: '10'
       }))
 ```
-* Also in the `withdraw` function, note that your customer must have opened a trustline with the issuing account of the asset they are withdrawing.
+* In the `withdraw` function your customer must have opened a trustline with the issuing account of the token they are withdrawing.
 So you must take the following into consideration:
-	* Confirm the user you are sending the asset to has a trustline
+	* Confirm the user receiving the token has a trustline
-	* Parse the [Horizon error](https://www.stellar.org/developers/guides/concepts/list-of-operations.html#payment) that will occur after sending an asset to an account without a trustline
+	* Parse the [Horizon error](https://www.stellar.org/developers/guides/concepts/list-of-operations.html#payment) that will occur after sending a token to an account without a trustline

-For more information about assets check out the [general asset guide](https://www.stellar.org/developers/guides/concepts/assets.html) and the [issuing asset guide](https://www.stellar.org/developers/guides/issuing-assets.html).
+For more information about tokens check out the [general asset guide](https://www.stellar.org/developers/guides/concepts/assets.html) and the [issuing asset guide](https://www.stellar.org/developers/guides/issuing-assets.html).